fazalmajid/pingwatch/README.md

 By convention, a ping time of -100ms means timeout, so downtime can stand out in the graph.
 In the SQLite database, this is stored as -3600e3

 You can zoom in by selecting a time range, scroll using by pressing Shift while moving the mouse or zoom out back to the original view by double-clicking (graphs are courtesy of the awesome [Dygraphs](https://dygraphs.com) library).

+The default date range for the graph is 14 days, but you can change that:

+* `pingwatch -days 7` to show only the last 7 days
+* `pingwatch -display 6h` to display only the last 6 hours